nico-synnax/synnax-fork/.github/PULL_REQUEST_TEMPLATE/rc.md

   - [ ] Plot data with a linear scale applied.
   - [ ] Stop, start, and reconfigure tasks multiple times.
   - [ ] Enable and disable data saving.
-  - [ ] Ensure no lag between sensor input and data written to the server.
+  - [ ] Ensure no lag between sensor input and data written to Synnax.
   - [ ] Configure and run a read task for a thermocouple.
   - [ ] Run a read task with thermocouples, digital, and analog channels.
   - [ ] Disconnect a device while reading, reconnect it, and read data after